indrayam/spinnaker-the-hard-way/LocalGitInstallation.md

 - Installed on my Mac running macOS Sierra (10.12.6)
 - MacBook Pro (15" 2016); 16 GB RAM; 2.6 GHz Intel Core i7

+## Assumptions

+- You have a GitHub account
+- You have configured your laptop to access repos in GitHub over SSH.
+References: [1](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/) and [2](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/)

 ## Install Halyard

 ```bash